 Formation rules are procedures described in metalanguage that regulate the construction of grammatical expressions out of more elementary symbols.

-Formation rules order such syntactical elements as mathematical variables and operator signs, descriptive and syncategorematic terms, and the user-defined variable names and reserved words of computer source codes.
+Formation rules order such syntactical elements as mathematical variables and operator signs, descriptive and syncategorematic terms and the user-defined variable names and reserved words in computer source codes.
 Expressions constructed from the symbols in compliance with the formation rules for a language are called “grammatical” or “well formed formulas”, and include the computer instructions called “compiler-acceptable” and “interpreter-acceptable” source code.

 When there exists an explicit and adequate set of syntactical formation rules, it is possible to develop a type of computer program called a “mechanized generative grammar”.
 A generative grammar produces grammatical expressions from inputs consisting of more elementary syntactical symbols.
 The generative-grammar computer programs input, process, and output object language, while the source-code instructions constituting the computer system are therefore metalinguistic expressions.

-A mechanized generative grammar is a computer system that applies formation rules to more elementary syntactical symbols inputted to the system, and thereby outputs grammatically well formed expressions.
+A mechanized generative grammar is a computer system that applies formation rules to more elementary syntactical symbols inputted to the system, and that outputs grammatically well formed expressions.

 A discovery system is a mechanized generative grammar that constructs and also may empirically test scientific theories as its output.

 Transformation rules change grammatical sentences into other grammatical sentences.